-A Study of Christian Civic Action under Non-Democratic Governments Based on Church Discussions in Post-Umbrella Movement Hong Kong
+Christian Perspectives of Civic Action under Non-Democratic Governments Based on Church Discussions in Post-Umbrella Movement Hong Kong

-Through a research project on these movements, I plan to articulate the theological ethics that is capable of informing and forming individual Christians and the Christian church, particularly insofar as it shapes thought processes and the civil disobedience of Christians as responsibility rather than antagonism, particularly in the context of post-Umbrella Movement Hong Kong.
+Through a research project on these movements, I plan to articulate a theological ethics that is capable of informing and forming individual Christians and the Christian church, insofar as it shapes thought processes and the civil disobedience of Christians as responsibility rather than antagonism, particularly in the context of the post-Umbrella Movement Hong Kong.